AISESA/aig4jeta-governance-toolkit/README.md

 ## GitBook Documentation Portal

-The /docs folder backs our public-facing GitBook documentation site (Coming Soon).
+The /docs folder backs our public-facing GitBook documentation site.

-🚧 Under Construction: While the public site is being finalized, you can browse the raw documentation directly in the /docs folder of this repository.
+While the public site is being finalized, you can browse the raw documentation directly in the /docs folder of this repository.
 GitBook provides a friendly, accessible view of our work for stakeholders who primarily want to **understand and learn** rather than edit.
 It includes:
 - Plain-language explainers of governance frameworks
 - Phase 1 deliverables overview